nherger/nherger.github.io/about.md

 nocomments: true
 ---

 I am a Director of Model Stewardship at Thomson Reuters, based in Switzerland.
 In this role, I am leading a globally-distributed, talented group of individuals.
-We oversee all AI/ML solutions developed across the organisation, and are supporting model developing and consuming teams with the responsible development and use of this technology.
-This includes topics such as model registration, documentation, risk assessment, monitoring, and ethics-related controls.
+We oversee all AI/ML-driven  solutions developed across the enterprise, and translate internal policies and standards into effective controls and scalable implementation practices.
+On a daily basis my team supports model developing and consuming teams with the responsible development and use of this technology.
+We cover topics such as model registration, documentation, risk assessment, monitoring, and ethics-related controls.

 Before taking on a managerial role, I was a Senior Data Scientist at [Thomson Reuters Labs](https://innovation.thomsonreuters.com/en/labs.html).
 My work was mainly related to Natural Language Processing and human-centric AI.